godzilla-reject/Mage-Metal_Backup/General Rules/Character Mechanics Overview.md

 >> [!metadata|right] *Trained Perk:*
 >> *When you become Trained in this Proficiency, you gain the following benefits.*
 >>
 >> Increase the Toughness bonus from Mobile armor you wear by 1.
+Additionally, Mobile armor you wear gains the [[Stalwart]] trait.
 >
 >> [!metadata|right] *Expertise Perk: Medium Armor Specialist*
 >> *When you become an Expert in this Proficiency, you gain the following benefits.*